-- It is accessible via a confidential national self-referral phone line, website and app, enabling GPs and GP trainees to seek information about the services available, access self-help tools, and access clinical support.
+- It is accessible via a confidential national self-referral phone line, website and app, enabling doctors and dentists to seek information about the services available, access self-help tools, and access clinical support.

-- Treatment services are available in all 13 localities across England, with local delivery supported through a local lead.
+- Treatment services are available across many different areas across England, with local delivery supported through a local clinician.

-- There is a range of clinical support, accessible across England with GPs and GP trainees free to choose the most suitable locality which matches their needs.
+- There is a range of clinical support, accessible across England with doctors and dentists are free to choose the most suitable locality which matches their needs.

 - There is a choice of different premises across local services to enable ease of access, with the confidence of anonymity to minimise risk of meeting colleagues or patients.